Man charged in missing stepdaughter case caught in Florida

 Jail records show Ibraheem Yazeed was arrested in Florida and booked into the Escambia County Jail early Friday.
 He’s charged with first-degree kidnapping in the disappearance of 19-year-old Aniah Blanchard, who was last seen at a gas station in Auburn, Alabama, on Oct.
 23.

-Blanchard was reported missing the next day.
+Blanchard, a student at Southern Union State Community College, was reported missing the next day.
 Her car was later found abandoned in Montgomery, more than 50 miles (90 kilometers) away.
-Police said the car contained evidence that Blanchard had been harmed.
+Police said the car was damaged and contained evidence that Blanchard had been harmed.

 Auburn police this week released images of Yazeed showing him at the gas station while Blanchard was there.